Statements of Others

 "..The works of Chris Tousimis always offer new visions.
 Solid pieces of material.
 The Chris Tousimis sculptures are peaceful symbols, helpful objects for our stressed time."

 Firouz Galdo, Architect, designer of Gagosian Gallery, Rome Italy

 ""I had a vital place at my home, which required a special and eye-catching sculpture.
 I retained sculptor, Chris Tousimis to create something dramatic but not overdone, and he created the work Epiphany, which is perfect for the space and has been greatly admired by all who have seen it."

 Rick Rickertsen, Owner of historic Laird-Dunlap Coach House Property, Georgetown-Washington DC.

 "Chris Tousimis’ work captures the potential of the materials he uses and is sensitive to the environment it inhabits.
 His knowledge of iconic forms is synthesized into the work he shapes.
 His art, both elegant and refined, reflects his extraordinary ability to see in many ways.
 Chris Tousimis is a gifted and creative artist. “

 Mr. Joseph Krakora, Ex Executive Officer, National Gallery of Art, Washington, DC

-I have been maintaining a studio along the river by Washington DC and with a belief that artist need to be leading the way with sustainable practices - my studio derives its electrical power from wind power generation and I use materials (304 Stainless) and finishing techniques that allows for minimal maintenance and giving a multi-generational life of the piece.
+I have been maintaining a studio along the river by Washington DC and with a belief that artist need to be leading the way with sustainable practices - my studio derives its electrical power from wind power generation credits and I use materials (304 Stainless) and finishing techniques that allows for minimal maintenance and giving a multi-generational life to the piece.